-Seaver, who has been struggling with Lyme Disease, has now been diagnosed with early onset dementia.
-My father lost his battle to this crippling disease just over two years ago.
+Seaver, who has been struggling with Lyme Disease, had been diagnosed with early onset dementia.
+My father lost his battle to this crippling disease.
 I know what is ahead for the entire Seaver family.
 This is so far beyond baseball.

 First my dad, then my childhood hero.
 I have decided to make an effort to use Mets Rewind to honor my father and one of the games all-time greats.